netdata/netdata/packaging/installer/methods/source.md

 #### libmosquitto

-Netdata maintains a csutom fork of libmosquitto at https://github.com/netdata/mosquitto with patches to allow for proper integration with libwebsockets, which is needed for correct operation of Netdata Cloud functionality.
+Netdata maintains a custom fork of libmosquitto at https://github.com/netdata/mosquitto with patches to allow for proper integration with libwebsockets, which is needed for correct operation of Netdata Cloud functionality.
 To prepare this library for the build system: